rackerlabs/docs-core-infra-user-guide/cloud-interfaces/cli/cloudnetworks-cli.rst

 Alternatively, Rackspace CLI works with most functions without having to switch clients.

 Before you can use one of these tools, you must install a local (client) copy.
 The installation procedure varies for each tool and is documented with the tool.

 The commands that you can send are the the same as the requests you can send to the API endpoint, but they are wrapped in the syntax of the client.
-The
-:rax-api:`API cross-reference <api-ref-networks.html>`
-lists those requests for Cloud Networks.
+The :rax-docs:`Cloud Networks API Reference <cloud-networks/v2/api-reference/>` lists those requests for Cloud Networks.

 The *Getting Started Guide for the Cloud Networks API*